putaindecode/putaindecode.io/content/en/articles/js/react/unit-testing.md

       <img src="SRC" alt="ALT" />
       <Title text="TITLE" />
     </div>,
-    "can render a Title if data are passed"
+    "can render a Title if data are passed",
   );

   t.end();